-Fitch Ratings-Austin-22 July 2016: Fitch Ratings has assigned a 'AA+' rating to the following Massachusetts Water Resources Authority, Massachusetts (MWRA) bonds:
+Fitch Ratings-Austin-19 April 2017: Fitch Ratings has assigned a 'AA+' rating to the following Massachusetts Water Resources Authority, Massachusetts (MWRA) bonds:

---Approximately \$105 million general revenue refunding bonds, 2016 series D (Green Bonds).
+- --Approximately \$69 million general revenue bonds, 2017 series B; - --Approximately \$282 million general revenue refunding bonds, 2017 series C (Green Bonds).

-The bonds are scheduled to sell via negotiation as early as the week of Aug.
-1. Bond proceeds will be used to refund certain outstanding bonds of the authority for interest savings without extension of maturity and pay costs of issuance.
+The bonds are scheduled to sell via negotiation as early as the week of May 3.
+Proceeds will be used to fund a portion of the authority's capital program, refund a portion of the authority's outstanding bonds for interest savings without extension of maturity, and pay costs of issuance.

-In addition, Fitch affirms the following MWRA ratings:
+In addition, Fitch has affirmed the following MWRA ratings:

---\$3.4 billion (pre-refunding) general revenue bonds at 'AA+'; --\$906 million subordinate general revenue bonds at 'AA'.
+- --\$3.2 billion (pre-refunding) general revenue bonds at 'AA+'; - --\$895 million subordinate general revenue bonds at 'AA'.